autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 ## bond

 Delegates an amount of Newton stake token to a designated validator.
+On successful processing of the method call:

-The bonded Newton amount is locked on successful processing of the method call and a bonding object for the necessary voting power change is created and tracked in memory until applied at epoch end.
+- the bonded Newton amount is locked in the `msg.Sender`'s Newton account
+- a bonding object for the necessary voting power change is created and tracked in memory until applied at epoch end.
+At that block point, if the `msg.Sender` is a stake delegator account then Liquid Newton will be minted to the delegator for the bonded stake amount.

 Constraint checks: